pologora/lawyer_matching_system_rest_api/readme.md

 ## Core Features:

-- User Registration and Authentication (clients and lawyers)
+- User Registration and Authentication by email or Google account (clients and lawyers)
+- Email Verification after first registration by email
 - Profile Management (for both clients and lawyers)
 - Case Posting by Clients
 - Lawyer Search based on Case Type, City, Region, Hourly Rate